Actindo-AG/Documentation/ActindoWorkFlow/Operation/01_ManageWorkflows.md

 #### Procedure

-*Workflows > Workflows > Tab OVERVIEW*
+*Process Orchestration > Workflows > Tab OVERVIEW*

 ![Workflows](../../Assets/Screenshots/ActindoWorkFlow/Workflows/Workflows.png "[Workflows]")

 1. Click the workflow you want to edit in the list of workflows.
-    The *Workflow versions* view with all versions of the selected workflow is displayed.
+    The *Process orchestration versions* view with all versions of the selected workflow is displayed.

     ![Workflow versions](../../Assets/Screenshots/ActindoWorkFlow/Workflows/WorkflowVersions.png "[Workflow versions]")